freddmo/Power-Bi-Challenge-Workout-Wednesday/Week 10/README.md

 # Power Bi Challenge Week 10

 ## Objective
-this week’s challenge is to use the Violin Plot custom visual.
+This week’s challenge is to use the Violin Plot custom visual.

 ### Dataset location